 Victoria Park, Causeway Bay

 All hail Queen Victoria!
-The biggest park on Hong Kong Island rules them all, being easily accessible by public transport, having ample picnic blanket space, clean bathrooms and 19 hectares of space to wear kids out in!
+The biggest park on Hong Kong Island rules them all, with easy access by public transport, ample picnic blanket space, clean bathrooms and 19 hectares of space to wear kids out in!
 After lunch, there are football pitches, basketball courts, a swimming complex and tennis courts to explore.
 The jewels in the crown?
 An awesome model boat lake and five, yes, five children’s play areas dotted around the park.
 If they can still keep their eyes open after all that, the marvelous (and Sassy Mama approved!)
 Toy Library at Central Library is just across the road.

-How to get there: Take exit E at Causeway Bay MTR station, then it’s a 5 minute walk along Great George Street (where there is also a handy Wellcome to stock up).
+How to get there: Take exit E at Causeway Bay MTR station, then it’s a five-minute walk along Great George Street (where there is also a handy Wellcome to stock up).

 Victoria Peak Garden, The Peak

 Another Victoria!
 Head to the very roof of Hong Kong with an alfresco lunch at Victoria Peak Gardens.
 Miles away (in atmosphere, not distance), from the tourist hustle of the Peak Galleria, this pretty spot is perfect for enjoying some peace and quiet, and a view with your sandwiches.

 Where: 40 Mount Austin Road, The Peak, Hong Kong